xissburg/edyn/docs/Design.md

 Edge adjacency and Voronoi regions are used to prevent internal edge collisions.

-# Multi-threading
+## Multi-threading

+Multi-threading is implemented on top of a job system where jobs are scheduled to be run in worker threads.
+As such, unlike a typical physics engine, there's no main loop where the simulation steps are performed.
+Instead, the simulation steps are performed in a number of jobs that are scheduled to run in any of the worker threads, and after stepping the simulation to the current time they reschedule themselves to be run again at a later time and perform more steps.
+The results are synchronized into the main registry in every iteration of the application's main loop, usually in the graphics thread.

-## Job System
+### Job System

 _Edyn_ has its own job system it uses for parallelizing tasks and running background jobs.
 The `edyn::job_dispatcher` manages a set of workers which are each associated with a background thread.
 When a job is scheduled it pushes it into the queue of the least busy worker.

 External workers can also exist in non-worker threads.
 This allows scheduling tasks to run in specific threads which is particularly useful in asynchronous invocations that need to return a response in the thread that initiated the asynchronous task.
 To schedule a job to run in a specific thread, the `std::thread::id` must be passed as the first argument of `edyn::job_dispatcher::async`.
 It is necessary to allocate a worker for the thread by calling `edyn::job_dispatcher::assure_current_worker` and then also call `edyn::job_dispatcher::once_current_worker` periodically to execute the pending jobs scheduled to run in the current thread.

 Jobs are a central part of the multi-threaded aspects of the engine and thus are expected to be small and quick to run, and they should **never** wait or sleep.
-The goal is to keep the worker queues always moving at a fast pace and avoid hogging the queue thus making any subsequent job wait for too long, or having a situation where one queue is backed up by a couple jobs while others are empty (_job stealing_ is a possibility in this case but it introduces additional complexity which makes it unfeasible to use a lockfree queue).
+The goal is to keep the worker queues always moving at a fast pace and avoid hogging the queue thus making any subsequent job wait for too long, or having a situation where one queue is backed up by a couple jobs while others are empty. _Job stealing_ is a possibility in this case but it introduces additional complexity which makes it unfeasible to model it as a lockfree queue.
 Thus, if a job has to perform too much work, it should split it up and use a technique where the job stores its progress state and reschedules itself and then continues execution in the next run.
-If a job needs to run a for loop, it should invoke `edyn::parallel_for_async` and set itself to be rescheduled to run when the returned `edyn::atomic_counter` reaches zero and then immediately return, allowing the next job in the queue to run.
-When the `edyn::atomic_counter` reaches zero, the same job instance will be scheduled and when it runs again, its important to know where it was left at thus it's necessary to store a progress state and continue from where the work was left at.
+If a job needs to run a for-loop, it should invoke `edyn::parallel_for_async` and set itself to be rescheduled to run when the returned `edyn::atomic_counter` reaches zero and then immediately return, allowing the next job in the queue to run.
+When the `edyn::atomic_counter` reaches zero, the same job instance will be scheduled and when it runs again, it's important to know where it was left at thus it's necessary to store a progress state and continue from there.

 A job is comprised of a fixed size data buffer and a function pointer that takes that buffer as its single parameter.
 The worker simply calls the job's function with the data buffer as a parameter.
 It is responsibility of the job's function to deserialize the buffer into the expected data format and then execute the actual logic.
 This is to keep things simple and lightweight and to support lockfree queues in the future.

 Using `edyn::timed_job_dispatcher` it is possible to schedule a job to run at a specific timestamp.
 The `edyn::timed_job_dispatcher` keeps a queue of waiting jobs sorted by desired execution time and it uses a `std::condition_variable` to block execution until the next timed job is ready invoking `std::condition_variable::wait_for` and then schedules it using `edyn::job_dispatcher`.
 To create a repeating job that is executed every _t_ seconds, it's necessary to have the job reschedule itself to run again at a later time once it finishes processing.
 This technique is used for running periodic tasks such as the physics simulation updates, which are executed in isolated simulation islands.

-## Simulation Islands
+### Simulation Islands

 Dynamic entities that cannot immediately affect the motion of others can be simulated in isolation.
 More precisely, two dynamic entities _A_ and _B_ which are not connected via constraints are not capable of immediately affecting the motion of each other.
 That means, the motion of _A_ and _B_ is independent and thus could be performed in two separate threads.